naijwu/donut/README.md

 ## Dev roadmap
 ### Minimum viability
-(Tentatively)
+Goes without saying, list is tentative.
+We don't want to split the work sequentially between FE and BE so that we can test the app more effectively as we develop.
 1. Setup project (FE & BE)
     - FE: React setup with manifest.json for PWA
     - BE: Initialize server, open db connection using oracledb
 2. Implement auth layer (FE & BE)
-    - FE: Login screen
+    - FE: Create login screen, create helper function for cookie/auth header handling?
-    - BE: Setup routes to service auth handshake between oauth and FE
+    - BE: Setup route to service auth handshake between oauth and FE, create auth middleware
 3. Implement pages and components (FE)
     - Home/Feed screen
        - Aggregated posts component